testingsomescripts/WorldOfTanks-Decompiled/README.md

 ﻿# WorldOfTanks-Decompiled
 Unpacked and decompiled files of **WorldOfTanks**.

-Each client has its own branch.
+Each client has its own [**branch**](https://github.com/StranikS-Scan/WorldOfTanks-Decompiled/branches/active).
 In the master-branch is the latest release version of the client.
 The branches of test clients are not released to master-branch until the time will not come first release.
 Micropatches that are released after the first release of the client are added only to its branch, in the master-branch is not added.
 This allows you to easily track all the stages of the release of the game's customers.

 ### Consist
 * Python **pyc**-files since client version **0.9.2**